-I seek to follow the nudgings of spirit (aka conscience, compassion and creativity) and to bring some of that experience alive through word, art, ritual, community-building and social justice.
+I seek to follow the nudgings of spirit, aka conscience, compassion and creativity.
+I try to bring some of what I experience to life through writing, art, ritual, community-building and social justice.
 I’m fascinated by the many and varied ways in which we make meaning in our lives.

 The opinions expressed in this blog are my own, and not necessarily those of any of the communities or congregations I serve.